 This manual has been provided to you for the purpose of acquainting you with our policies, benefits and mutual responsibilities.
 It does not constitute a contract of employment in whole or in part.
 All employment with the County shall be considered "at will" employment.
 No contract of employment shall exist between any individual and the County for any duration, either specified or unspecified.
 The County shall have the right to terminate the employment of any employee for any legal reason or for no reason, at any time, either with or without notice.
 The County shall also have the right to change any condition, benefit, policy, or privilege of employment at any time, with or without notice.
-The County shall also have the right at any time.
+The County may add, change or delete any of the contents of this manual at any time.
 Employees of the County shall have the right to leave their employment with the County at any time, with or without notice.

-HOWARD COUNTY SAFETY AND HEALTH

-INITIAL EMPLOYMENT INFORMATION
+HOWARD COUNTY INITIAL EMPLOYMENT INFORMATION